Need help?

-Please see the Mitchell Library Homepage for individual staff contact information and library hours.
+Visit the Staff & Hours section of the Library Homepage for individual staff contact information and library hours.

 Welcome to English 112!
 To help ensure your success in this course, please be sure to complete the following by the end of your first class meeting: